-Modernizing Utility Operations Activity: Similar to the interventions under the corresponding ECG Activity described above, the proposed interventions are as follows:
+Modernizing Utility Operations Activity: Similar to interventions under the corresponding ECG Activity, the proposed interventions are as follows:

-- Studies for the purpose of identification of strategic extensions of service and other asset improvements to (1) complement specific regional investments in agricultural development financed under the Feed the Future initiative of USAID and other Government and donor support and (2) facilitate growth in local industry, commerce and employment. - Customer census integrated with GIS based distribution management system and service normalization such that, for those consumers whose meter installations are improperly installed or located, the connection will be normalized to ensure integrity of the services. - Installation of a customer information system and integration with automated meter reading and prepayment metering system to integrate multiple business applications with which NEDCo will manage its core business functions. - Providing technical assistance and system monitoring/control to strengthen Project implementation through the hiring of qualified advisors. - Development of a dedicated data center to store customer service, energy sales, billing, collection, and other mission-critical information and a communication network for NEDCo, compatible with current industry standards to support improvements in network operations. - Loss characterization study to distinguish between technical and commercial losses in the NEDCo Target Regions.

-- Technical assistance for development of rate case to provide NEDCo the support and training needed to develop a rate case compliant with the Tariff Plan. - Institutionalizing gender responsiveness to support gender auditing, development of gender policy at NEDCo and support activities for strengthening institutional capacity of NEDCo to implement a gender policy and enhance the capacity of female employee associations through knowledge sharing, networking, and the development of internships and mentoring to university students in science and technology, particularly women.
+- Customer census and service normalization such that, for those consumers whose meter installations are improperly installed or located, the connection will be normalized to ensure integrity of the services. - Acquisition and installation of a customer information system ("CIS") and integration with automated meter reading and prepayment metering system to integrate multiple business applications with which NEDCo will manage its core business functions. - Provision of operations and maintenance materials to allow NEDCo to perform emergency and routine repairs and maintenance on distribution feeders, laterals, distribution transformers and services and to address outages. - Provision of vehicles, tools, and special equipment for operating staff to safely and adequately manage operating functions throughout NEDCo, including addressing outages. - Development of an ESMS for NEDCo. - Technical assistance for development of rate case to provide NEDCo the support and training needed to develop a rate case compliant with the Tariff Plan. - Institutionalizing gender responsiveness to support gender auditing, development of gender policy at NEDCo and support activities for strengthening institutional capacity of NEDCo to implement a gender policy and enhance the capacity of female employee associations through knowledge sharing, networking, and the development of internships and mentoring to university students in science and technology, particularly women.